paspring/paspring.github.io/index.md

 #### <b>Project Title: Visualizing relationships from GSS, BRFSS and NSFG </b>

 <p>
-In this notebook we explore data related to demographics and health, including the National Survey of Family Growth and the General Social Survey.
+In this notebook we explore data related to demographics and health, using data included in the National Survey of Family Growth and the General Social Survey.
 </p>

 <b>Key Words:</b> Statistical Thinking, Probabilistic Distributions, Pandas, Numpy, Linear Regressionsm Non-Linear Regressions, Matplotlib, Seaborn.<br>